iCliniq Logo

 How Is Rehabilitation Done Postoperatively?

 A comprehensive rehabilitation program should be included in the treatment of PFPS.
 The first stage is control of active symptoms (activity modification, nonsteroidal anti-inflammatory drugs, application of ice, patellar taping, or bracing).
 Active stretching exercises, squats, ergometers, static quadriceps exercises, active leg raises, leg presses, and raising and lowering climbing exercises have all resulted in positive outcomes.
-Prosthetic devices such as a walker, crutches, or cane may be prescribed for a while until the joint regain its functionality.
+Prosthetic devices such as a walker, crutches, or cane may be prescribed until the joint regains functionality.
 A continuous passive motion (CPM) machine may passively move the joint while the patient relaxes.
-An exercise program at home will also be prescribed to keep joint functionality intact.
+An exercise program at home will also be prescribed to maintain joint functionality.

 Conclusion